1984 Mr. & Mrs. Magazine, 1983 SunStar 22 August, 1983 SunStar 1 September

 February 1986, Philippine Daily Inquirer and Malaya

 The counting of ballots was manual, taking a day of two for some precincts to complete the tabulation.
-Afterwards, the data was transferred to the government’s COMELEC (Commission on Elections) quick count center at the Batasang Pambansa, and the independent National Citizens’ Movement for Free Elections (NAMFREL) center in the De Lasalle campus, in San Juan City.
+Afterwards, the data was transferred to the government’s COMELEC (Commission on Elections) quick count center at the Batasang Pambansa, and the independent National Citizens’ Movement for Free Elections (NAMFREL) center in the De La Salle campus, in San Juan City.
 Soon there were large discrepancies between the government’s official tabulation, as compared to the on the ground reports from the precincts and the NAMFREL headquarters.
 These anomalies were also noticed by the COMELC programmers, with what is presented on the boards as to what is actually showing on their monitors.
-So on February 9, thirty five of the COMELEC programmers walked of the desks in protest of the irregularities.
+So on February 9, thirty five of the COMELEC programmers walked off the desks in protest of the irregularities.

 February 23: Malaya, Philippine Daily Inquirer, and the Sunday Times

 In the wee hours of February 22, then-AFP Vice Chief of Staff and PC Chief Lt.
 Gen Fidel Valdez Ramos (born 1928) and Minister of Defense Juan Furagganan Ponce Enrile, Sr. (born 1924) plot a military coup d’état with the RAM (Reform the Armed Forces Movement) to overthrow Pres.
 Marcos.
 They are quickly discovered and to avoid arrest, Ramos and Enrile declare their separation from the Marcos government, and announce their recognition and loyalty to Corazon Aquino.
-As the government forces march towards Camp Aguinaldo and Camp Crame on Epifanio de los Santos Avenue (EDSA for short) to arrest the rebels, Cardinal Jaime Lachica Sin (1928-2005) calls upon the Filipino to protect the putschists.
+As the government forces march towards the Philippine Army’s Camp Aguinaldo and Philippine Constabulary’s Camp Crame on Epifanio de los Santos Avenue (EDSA for short) to arrest the rebels, Cardinal Jaime Lachica Sin (1928-2005) calls upon the Filipino to protect the putschists.
 Hundreds of thousands of people flock to effectively blocking the government forces.

 February 24: Malaya